Information and advice about Covid-19

 A newly released report on the TeenCovidLife Survey looks at the health and well-being of young people in lockdown.
 5,548 Scottish young people aged 12 - 17 years old completed the first TeenCovidLife Survey with 98% of participants identifying themselves as high school pupils.
 The survey was run by the Generation Scotland team at the University of Edinburgh, in collaboration with the Schools Health and Well-being Improvement Research Network (SHINE), at the University of Glasgow.

 Barnardo’s worked with a group of 10 young people to produce a new report Mental Health and Covid-19: In Our Own Words.
-It brings together insights gathered by young people – who surveyed nearly 150 children and young people – and those gathered by Barnardo’s through a national survey of over 100 children and young people they support, as well as 4,000 children and young people through a YouGov survey from the Big Conversation.
+The report brings together insights gathered by young people – who surveyed nearly 150 children and young people – and by Barnardo’s through a national survey of over 100 children and young people they support, as well as 4,000 children and young people through a YouGov survey from the Big Conversation.

 Results of two surveys conducted by Young Minds at the start of lockdown and in Summer as the Government announced measures to ease restrictions investigating the mental health impact of Coronavirus on young people with mental health needs.
 Findings reveal the pressure that the crisis has put on young people. many of whom are struggling to access the right support.